Do goldfish really sleep?

 While animals that are nocturnal sleep during the day and are awake at night, goldfish don’t fall into that category.

 Not all fish sleep.
-Fish like the Tuna have to swim in order to respire.
+Fish like Tuna have to swim in order to respire.

 Q. What about blind or visually impaired fish?